 Security has always been a trending topic for an IT manager, but after latest ransomware episodes we’ve seen in Garmin©, MAPFRE© and others, all technology managers become more scared and faced security as a real problem for everyone.
-Remember, a security breach is like a fire in your house: nobody thinks that it can happen, but if it happens, it is too late.
+Remember, a security breach is like a fire in your house: nobody thinks that it can happen, but if it happens, it is too late to buy a fire extinguisher.

 This article is the first in a series of articles I’ll post here explaining security hardening techniques on Informix + Red Hat EL 8 servers.
 Usually, in IIUG Conferences, presenters focus Informix security as the capability to securize access to data.
 This posts will explain some RHEL 8 procedures to harden Informix servers to do not become a security breach in your organization.
 Also, all IBM RHEL derivatives like CentOS, Fedora , ROSA or ClearOS will work with techniques explained in this posts.